World's Fair Lo-V (New York City Subway car): History

 The World's Fair Steinways began service on the Flushing Line, which was the line closest to the 1939 World's Fair.
 After the fair closed, they continued to operate on that line until 1950, when they were displaced by the new R12, R14, and R15 subway cars.
 Afterward, they were sent to the IRT Lexington Ave–Pelham Bay Local, where they operated until 1956, when they were displaced by the new R17s.
 They were then assigned to the 7th Ave.
 Express services to Lenox Ave. and East 180th St. with 12 assigned to the 42nd St. Shuttle, displacing the Hedley High-Vs that had operated on this latter for many years.
 In 1962, deemed surplus by the vast number of new IRT subway cars being placed into service during this period, they were transferred to the IRT Third Avenue Line in the Bronx, where they spent their final years until they were replaced by the heavily modified R12s in late 1969.
 Many cars were converted into work motors, their Steinway trucks having been removed and replaced by heavier Standard Low-V motor trucks, deemed to be sturdier and better adapted for work service.
 A "3" was added in front of their original numbers, but were eventually replaced by retired SMEE cars converted into work cars in the 1990s.
 Half were scrapped around 1978 and the remainder many years later.

-Car 5655 has been preserved by the New York Transit Museum but is not restored and or operational at this time.
+Car 5655 has been preserved by the New York Transit Museum but is not restored or operational at this time.
 It is currently in storage at the 207th Street Yard.